Guardsquare/bitrise-step-scan-with-appsweep/README.md

 # Upload build to AppSweep

-The Step runs uploads a release or debug build to [AppSweep](https://appsweep.guardsquare.com) for security scanning.
+The step uploads a release or debug build to [AppSweep](https://appsweep.guardsquare.com) for security scanning.
 It supports iOS and Android builds.

 For Android, the AppSweep Gradle plugin is used to upload your app.
 For iOS the, [Guardsquare CLI](https://appsweep.guardsquare.com/docs/ci/guardsquare-cli) is used for the upload.